Timinator2000/Algorithm_X/09 - problem-space reduction/04 - setting up sudoku.md

 ![Sudoku Data Structure](SudokuDataStructure.png)
 <BR>

-In the interest of code reuse across all Sudoku puzzles, I have decided my SudokuSolver will require the following:
+In the interest of code reuse across all Sudoku puzzles, my SudokuSolver will require the following:

 1. Unknown cells must use a `.` to indicate an unknown cell.
 Some puzzles use a `0` which is easy to fix with a call to `str.replace('0', '.')`.
 2. All cell values will be treated as characters.